Move Over, Darling: Plot

 Lawyer Nick Arden is in court to get two petitions approved: he wants his first wife Ellen Wagstaff Arden declared legally dead after she went missing five years before when the plane they were traveling on crashed into the Pacific Ocean and he wants to marry psychoanalyst Bianca Steele.
 After some confusion, Judge Bryson declares Ellen legally dead and marries Nick and Bianca, who then immediately leave for Monterey for their honeymoon.

 On the same day, Ellen returns to shore on a U.S. Navy submarine, which had rescued her from a deserted island where she had spent the last five years.
 When she returns to her and Nick's home in Los Angeles, she encounters her young daughters, who do not remember her, but she cannot bring herself to tell them the truth.
-Shocked at Ellen's sight, her mother-in-law Grace Arden tells her of the new marriage and that the honeymoon will be at the same hotel where Nick and Ellen spent their honeymoon.
+Shocked at Ellen's return, her mother-in-law Grace Arden tells her of the new marriage and that the honeymoon will be at the same hotel where Nick and Ellen spent theirs.
 At Grace's urging, Ellen flies to Monterey to prevent the consummation of the marriage.

-Ellen arrives at the hotel and reveals her presence to Nick, who is overjoyed to reunite with her and wants to stay with her.
+Ellen arrives at the hotel and reveals her presence to Nick, who is overjoyed to reunite with her.
 Ellen requests that he tell Bianca the truth first.
 When Nick returns to a confused and angry Bianca, Ellen eavesdrops on their conversation.
 Nick fails to tell Bianca the truth and Ellen leaves the hotel angrily.
 When Nick sees Ellen depart, he fakes an injury to prevent further advances by Bianca.

 The next day, when Nick returns home with Bianca, he finds Ellen posing as a Swedish masseuse employed by Grace to help him with his back.
 As Ellen and Bianca tussle, an insurance adjuster arrives with papers for a Mrs. Arden to sign regarding a Stephen Burkett.
 Nick is informed that Ellen was on the deserted island with a man called Stephen Burkett for the whole five years and they were rescued together.
 They jokingly called each other "Adam" and "Eve".
 Nick is furious that Ellen did not tell him about Burkett and confronts her.
 She tells him that Burkett is a nerd and that nothing happened between them.